Skip to main content

 Additional considerations for berry sampling

-Using a hydrometer to measure specific gravity is an additional method for estimating sugar in a liquid, but a larger sample is usually required making it more practical to use a hand-held refractometer for measuring sugar levels.
+Using a hydrometer to measure specific gravity is another method for estimating sugar in a juice, but a larger sample is usually required making it more practical to use than a hand-held refractometer.
 Measuring the specific gravity can be most helpful after harvest, before fermentation begins.

 Additional reading: